DENISE NEAL, BSN, MJ, CPHRM, DFASHRM

 Terminate Patients from Care when Appropriate

 Psychiatrists often face situations when care and treatment is outside of their scope of practice; the patient requires a higher level of care than the psychiatrist can provide; or a patient/parent/guardian does not accept a diagnosis and/or adhere to treatment recommendations.
-Psychiatrists in these situations often find themselves providing “some” care to the patient rather than terminating the patient which can increase the risk of a missed or delayed diagnosis and/or treatment related errors.
+Psychiatrists in these situations often find themselves providing “some” care to the patient rather than terminating the patient, which can increase the risk of a missed or delayed diagnosis and/or treatment related errors.

 Some examples of this scenario include diagnosis and treatment for substance use disorders, eating disorders, or ADHD.
-For example, a psychiatrist may find that a patient with a substance abuse disorder resists going to an inpatient/outpatient addiction treatment program.
+For example, a psychiatrist may find that a patient with a substance use disorder resists going to an inpatient/outpatient addiction treatment program.
 A patient with an eating disorder may refuse to be weighed or refuse hospitalization or partial hospitalization when recommended.
 Parent(s) may disagree regarding their child’s ADHD diagnosis or medication treatment when it is clearly indicated, or one parent agrees with medication treatment and the other does not.
 In these situations, termination of care should be considered early to avoid continued care that does not meet the standard of care.

-Patients who are resistant to accept the diagnosis and/or adhere to the treatment plan often are also resistant to follow up on the psychiatrists’ referral which may lead to the provider continuing to treat the patient despite the recommendation to follow up elsewhere.
-It is important to document each informed consent/refusal of care discussion and follow any reporting mandatory reporting obligations related to minors, to avoid allegations of improper treatment including, failure or delay in obtaining a consultation or referral, or failure to appreciate and reconcile relevant signs, symptoms, or test results.
+Patients who are resistant to accept the diagnosis and/or adhere to the treatment plan often are also resistant to follow up on the psychiatrist’s referral, which may lead to the provider continuing to treat the patient despite the recommendation to follow up elsewhere.
+It is important to document each informed consent/refusal of care discussion and follow any reporting mandatory reporting obligations related to minors, to avoid allegations of improper treatment, including failure or delay in obtaining a consultation or referral, or failure to appreciate and reconcile relevant signs, symptoms, or test results.
 This information is also important to show reasons for termination and will help the psychiatrist avoid an abandonment claim.

 Communication amongst the healthcare team is important.
-Discussion with the patients treating providers may be necessary when a patient enters or leaves a hospital, or when multiple providers are treating the same patient such as a psychologist or PCP.
+Discussion with the patients treating providers may be necessary when a patient enters or leaves a hospital, or when multiple providers are treating the same patient such as a psychiatrist, psychologist and PCP.
 Communication should be ongoing when the patient is doing well as well as when there is a condition change, and this communication should be documented in the medical record.
 It is important to be clear regarding the role of each provider in treatment and follow up especially for patients on high-risk medication (black box warnings) or with high-risk conditions (suicidality).
 Who is responsible for the continued follow up with the patient regarding required testing?
 For example, is it the PCP ordering blood work and EKG to monitor the patient on prescribed medication or is it the psychiatrist?
 Who is responsible for ensuring the patient has the bloodwork completed and who is ensuring the results are received?
 This responsibility can become unclear when a patient is on a medication for a long period of time, especially if more than one provider has prescribed the same medication for the patient.
 Establish routine follow-up intervals and monitoring expectations when there are multiple providers involved.